 Is US medical experience required?

-No, US medical experience is not a requirement, but is recommended.
+Medical experience in the United States is not a requirement, but is recommended..

 Will I have a mentor?